top of page

 hands

-In the event that your loved one passes away at home, it's crucial to inform a doctor or certified nurse practitioner promptly so they can issue a Medical Certificate of Cause of Death.
+• If expected: Contact your loved one’s doctor or a certified nurse practitioner so they can issue a Medical Certificate of Cause of Death.

-If the deceased was receiving professional care at home from a nurse or registered palliative caregiver, they will handle the necessary paperwork and coordinate with the doctor.
+• If professional care was in place: A nurse or palliative caregiver will usually manage the paperwork and liaise directly with the doctor.

-The staff will handle the Medical Certificate of Cause of Death and, if applicable, the Application for Cremation form.
-It is advisable to notify your funeral home as soon as you are informed of the death.
+• They will arrange the Medical Certificate of Cause of Death and, if required, the Application for Cremation form.

-In the case of an unconfirmed, sudden, or accidental death, the police must be notified immediately.
-They will then arrange for the deceased to be transferred to the coroner's mortuary.
+• The police must be notified immediately.
+They will arrange for your loved one to be transferred to the coroner’s mortuary.

 Whoisresponsibe